 Eat a big dinner full of protein and carbs.
 Meat will be a perfect choice if you are looking forward to keeping yourself warm.
 It’s hard to get food amidst the snow, but you can always get meat there.
 Meat tends to digest slowly, and it will keep the furnace inside you lit up, keeping you warm.

 In the wild, there can be a chance of attacks on your food and the best trick to keep the food safe is by placing it away from your tent.
 Put every bit of food left in an air tight container and place it at a fair distance from the tent.
 So, even if there is a wild bear around, your food will be safe.
+See our list of the top bear canisters to keep you safe from predators.

 As far the water intake is concerned, keep yourself hydrated but do not consume more water.
 Basically, it is hard to notice thirst in the cold, but you should keep yourself in check every hour.
 However, you should stop the intake of any liquid one hour before you go to bed, else you might have to wake up in the middle of night.